About Metro Times

-Some of them are pc, some of them are apple.
+Some of them are PC, some of them are Apple.
 Most of them aren't state-of-the-art, but they usually work pretty well.
-We use microsoft word in the editorial department for all our original stories.
-We also use quark for the final publication.
-Our web site is created in dreamweaver.
-If you know how to create mp3 files or know how to manipulate and resize photos for the web, that may Come in handy.
+We use Microsoft Word in the editorial department for all our original stories.
+We recommend that interns bring their own laptops.

 Send in a cover letter stating your interest in an editorial internship, along with a copy of your résumé and three samples of your writing.
 We'd prefer at least a few samples of journalistic writing that prove you can write in a crisp, readable newsy style, but you may include other types of writing as well.
 It needn’t have been published.
 Keep in mind, however, that we are a newspaper that prides itself on being in touch with the community.
 We want to see your writing about the world around you; navel-gazing ramblings belong in your diary, not in our paper.
 Your résumé must include at least three references; they will be checked.
 We'll contact you if we want you to come in for an interview.
-Our address is 1200 Woodward Heights Blvd Ferndale, MI 48220.
+Our address is 30.
+E Canfield, Detroit, MI, 48201.
 Our office number is 313-961-4060; our fax number is 313-961-6598.
-Mark the materials to the attention of michael jackman.
+Mark the materials to the attention of Lee DeVito.
 You may fax the editorial stuff or include it as an attachment of an e-mail (sent to [email protected]).
 Please do not send online links to your materials, attach your word files directly to the e-mail.)

 Whatever you're comfortable wearing in a casual office environment.
 Follow the example of those around you.

-Bring your lunch if you like — metro times has a fridge, a pop machine, a snack machine and a microwave in the kitchen.
-Greektown is a block away.
+Bring your lunch if you like — Metro Times has a fridge, a pop machine, a snack machine, and a microwave in the kitchen.

 Interns play a crucial role in keeping information flowing and organized.
-Expect to do some filing, data entry and junk sorting as part of your internship.
+Expect to do some filing, data entry, and junk sorting as part of your internship.
 You'll probably make a lot of phone calls too.
 Also expect that you'll have time to work toward your stated learning goals.
 We won't ask you to make coffee, though — that's already provided.
-Additionally, interns frequently write our "abandoned structure of the week" feature.
-As part of ass (the abandoned structure squad), you'll be responsible for finding abandoned buildings in detroit, photographing them, learning as much as you can about the building (including, if possible, who owns it), and interviewing neighborhood folks who can add their insight to the story.
 Beyond that, we don't often give interns assignments.
-If you want to get published in metro times, you'll have to come up with story ideas, pitch them to us and convince us that they're worth putting into the paper.
+If you want to get published in Metro Times, you'll have to come up with story ideas, pitch them to us and convince us that they're worth putting into the paper.
 The more ideas you can generate, the better you will like your time here, and the better we will like you.
 We'll even give you a chance to do a cover story, if you're good enough and motivated enough to pull it off.
 If you'd rather be told what to do all day long, perhaps you should apply somewhere else .

-Michael Jackman is the intern application coordinator.
-His telephone number is 313-202-8043.
+Lee DeVito is the intern application coordinator.
+His telephone number is 313-202-8011.
 As for supervision once you’re aboard, you will be asked to help out in more than one department, in which case that department's editor will also take some responsibility for your well-being.

 Metro Times is a smoke-free environment.
 The smoking pit is outside the back door.